UO-CIS211/Duck_Sudoku/doc/HOWTO-GUESS.md

 number of guesses we would have to make could, at worst, be an exponential function of the number of tiles with unknown values.

-Consider the most brutish of brute force techqniques:  We could simply make a guess for each of the unknown tiles, using no other information.
+Consider the most brutish of brute force techniques:  We could simply make a guess for each of the unknown tiles, using no other information.
 How many guesses are possible?
 Suppose there are *20* open tiles and 9 choices; that is *9^20* potential combinations,